VolumeFi/somm_airdrop/airdrop_details.md

 2. Computing amount
     * There's one **problem** with the method described previously: we are ignoring differences in liquidity amounts for each pool.
     * What we actually want liquidity to mean is "amount of USD entered into position."
 In reality, liquidity is dependent on things like ERC20 token decimal values.
     * Basically the question is: how do we compare liquidity amounts across pools?
+Possible solutions:
-    * One solution (less ideal, but easy): Ignore this.
+        * Ignore this.
 Just treat liquidity the same across pools.
-    * Another solution (more ideal, but challenging): Before computing liquidity, convert the raw amounts to USD.
+        * Before computing liquidity, convert the raw amounts to USD using the current price for each coin.
+        * Convert to USD using the price *at the time of the Mint*

 ### V2 SOMM Liquidity Details